razie/diesel/diesel/src/main/scala/razie/tconf/README.md

 # TConf - simple config framework

-A simple and light framework for configuration.
+A light framework for decoupling configuration: decouple the management and form of configuration from its consumers.
+ This allows us to have configuration contained and managed in many ways, and consumed uniformly.

+You could have configuration in XML, property files, databases, DSL or Word documents (been there, done that, btw).

 ## Overview

-Any software has multiple sources of configuration, from property files to other, dedicated configuration files, to database etc.
+Any software has multiple sources of configuration, from property files to other, dedicated configuration files, to databases etc.

 These are the `specifications` of the system, instructing it what to do...

 This is a simple framework to manage the configuration and specifications:
 - identify and track all configuration elements
 - parse configuration
-- you can uniquely reference a location in a configuration (file)
+- you can uniquely reference a location in a configuration (file), to point out errors and where things came from.

 There is a wiki implementation, in razie.wiki